Skip To Main Content

 What should I consider in terms of financial planning?

 Whether your debt is reduced or eliminated, your expenses are likely to go down, freeing up some cash flow.
 For instance, if student loan relief could reduce what you owe, your remaining balance would be re-amortized, and your monthly payment amount would be lower.
 Think about how you might redirect that cash flow to other goals, like establishing or growing an emergency fund, paying off other debt or saving for a big purchase.
-Learn more about setting up a savings plan.
+Learn more about setting up a savings plan link opens to a Commerce page.

 How will this affect my taxes?

 Sometimes, when you receive a large financial award, you may be taxed.
 In this case, loan forgiveness will not be considered taxable income on your federal taxes.
-However, some states, including Arkansas and Wisconsin, may tax loan relief, according to the Tax Foundation.
+However, some states, including Arkansas and Wisconsin, may tax loan relief, according to the Tax Foundation link opens in a new window.
 Commerce Bank does not provide tax advice.
 Please consult your tax professional for guidance.

 What about my credit score?